map of project area

 How will this project impact community safety?

 Public input is an important factor to this project and we have heard how important community safety is through initial public engagement opportunities.
-The design of the bridge, active transportation connections and open space amenities include a Crime Prevention Through Environmental Design (CPTED) review.
+The design of the bridge and open space amenities takes into account Crime Prevention Through Environmental Design (CPTED) principles.
+CPTED is a method to improve infrastructure safety ensuring the project design considers principles such as natural surveillance (“eyes on the street”) and encouraging positive activity.

 What anticipated impacts will new shared-use path options have on neighbouring properties?

-Any new shared-use paths and access points will be designed to minimize noise and light on adjacent properties.
+The upgrades will be designed to minimize noise and light on adjacent properties.
 On this project, light impacts will be minimized through the use of modern lighting fixtures that are proven to nearly eliminate any light from the path onto nearby properties.

 Can the bridge be directly aligned with 142 street?